Property Investment

 Christchurch is spending billions of dollars on major projects.
 Some are easy to spot, others are still flying under the radar.

-In this article, I’ll take you through five of the biggest ones.
+In this article I’ll take you through five of the biggest ones.

-The $683 million Te Kaha stadium will open in about a year, in April 2026.
+The $683 million Te Kaha Stadium will open in April 2026.

 30,000 people can flock to the central city arena.
 It will be fully covered and ready to host major sporting events, concerts and festivals, no matter the weather.